bormaxi8080/osint-timeline/DRAFT.md

 MQL tool is designed to generate SQL queries directly from natural language inputs: https://github.com/shurutech/mql

-MakeReal -a tool that allows users to draw a layout of the user interface of their future program and schematically display its basic logic: https://github.com/tldraw/make-real
+MakeReal - a tool that allows users to draw a layout of the user interface of their future program and schematically display its basic logic: https://github.com/tldraw/make-real

 SUPIR aims at developing Practical Algorithms for Photo-Realistic Image Restoration In the Wild: https://github.com/Fanghua-Yu/SUPIR